Hornbill-Docs/esp-config/esp-config/internationalization/supported-languages.md

 ![Translate](_books/esp-config/internationalization/images/translate-button.png)

-The `Translate` option provides an option to translate all of the text strings for a selected application using Google Translate.
+The `Translate` option is used to provide translations for any string that is currently missing a translation for a selected application and language.

-1. Select `Translate` on the right side of the menu bar
+1. Select `Translate` on the right side of the menu bar.
-1. Select the application that you wish to translate
+1. Select the application that you wish to translate.
-1. Select the language that you want to be translated
+1. Select the language that you want to be translated.
-1. Select `Translate Missing`
+1. Select `Translate Missing`.

 A total string count shows the number of available strings, how many have been translated, and how many are missing.
-Clicking on the `Translate Missing` button will to an automatic lookup and translation of those missing strings using Google Translate.
+Clicking on the `Translate Missing` button will perform an automatic lookup and translate the missing strings using Google Translate.
+Translations that already exist will not be overwritten.

 :::tip
 Automatic translation of a string of text will not take its context into consideration and not all translations will be 100% accurate.
 Using [Translation Mode](/esp-config/internationalization/translation-mode) you are able make translations in context with the application's UI.